 There are a few books that I read this year that have me in two minds, so I haven’t included them in the above list.
 I enjoyed Ridley’s The Rational Optimist: How Prosperity Evolves (my review), but despite his claims to the contrary, Ridley stretched the evolutionary metaphor too far in drawing a Panglossian case.
 Robert Trivers’s The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life (my review) would have required a much more thorough editing to make this list.
 I also enjoyed Kevin Kelly’s What Technology Wants (my review), despite not buying the central argument.

-Of the books I have in my reading pile, I still haven’t got to Pinker’s The Better Angels of Our Nature: Why Violence Has Declined, and I intend to read Flynn’s Are We Getting Smarter?: Rising IQ in the Twenty-First Century over the Christmas break.
+Of the books I have in my reading pile, I still haven’t got to Pinker’s The Better Angels of Our Nature: Why Violence Has Declined, and I intend to read Flynn’s Are We Getting Smarter?: Rising IQ in the Twenty-First Century over the Christmas break (edit: review here).
 Hopefully they will crack next year’s list.